Quick Start

 To follow this guide, you'll need:

-- Cluster Setup: Access to a Kubernetes or Docker-enabled Slurm cluster.
+- Cluster Setup: Access to a Docker-enabled Slurm cluster or to a Kubernetes cluster with Kubeflow if you're using those environments.

 🏗 Step 1: Initial Setup¶